atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimize-your-sql-query.md

 LIMIT count;
 ```

-Each part of the query is executed sequentially, so it’s important to understand the order of execution :
+Each part of the query is executed sequentially, so it's important to understand the order of execution :

 1. **FROM and JOIN:** The FROM clause, and subsequent JOINs are first executed to determine the total working set of data that is being queried
 2. **WHERE:** Once we have the total working set of data, the WHERE constraints are applied to the individual rows, and rows that do not satisfy the constraint are discarded.
 3. **GROUP BY:** The remaining rows after the WHERE constraints are applied are then grouped based on common values in the column specified in the GROUP BY clause.
-4. **HAVING:** If the query has a GROUP BY clause, then the constraints in the HAVING clause are applied to the grouped rows, and the grouped rows that don’t satisfy the constraint are discarded.
+4. **HAVING:** If the query has a GROUP BY clause, then the constraints in the HAVING clause are applied to the grouped rows, and the grouped rows that don't satisfy the constraint are discarded.
 5. **SELECT:** Any expressions in the SELECT part of the query are finally computed.
 6. **DISTINCT:** Of the remaining rows, rows with duplicate values in the column marked as DISTINCT will be discarded.
 7. **ORDER BY:** If an order is specified by the ORDER BY clause, the rows are then sorted by the specified data in either ascending or descending order.